amiribr/General-Radiative-Transfer/gsit/readme.txt

-Basic Gauss-Seidel iteration code gsit [sounds: jeezit]
+Basic Gauss-Seidel iteration code gsit [sounds: jeezit].

+2020-06-14:
+-integration of the source function - upward; tested vs IPOL fro R & A
 2020-06-12:
 -symmetry of the gauss-scattering matrix is added; code clenned and comemnted a bit better
 2020-06-07: